sheymanidze/broomer/README.md

 # Description

  Broomer is a MERN+GraphQL stack application that connects local cleaning tasks to qualified workers with one another for some quick cash.
-Creating a profile allows usersto  post and accept jobs in your surrounding areas.
+Creating a profile allows users to  post and accept jobs in your surrounding areas.
 Jobs available to you are specific to your qualifications as a worker, and vice versa.
 A set hourly wage, estimated number of hours, and tip is decided on after each task is completed with the option for both the worker and employer to leave a review.
 Your work information is tracked in your dashboard, upon which you can view your lifetime jobs, as well as your total monies made through their Broomer Cleaning Career.

 # User Story